-Roofing including roof space

-Repair category 2

-Notes The original roof tiles are affected by weathering and unevenness with some evidence of moss build up.
-There is deterioration to the mortar along the roof edges.
-Condensation was noted in the roof space resulting in the staining and sagging to the sarking.
+Roofing including roof space Repair category 2 Notes The original roof tiles are retained and these are affected by weathering and moss build up.
+There is some open mortar pointing.
+There is evidence of water ingress in the form of staining within the roof space.
+There is evidence of condensation build up within the roof space.
+Some roofs in the area have been renewed suggesting the tiles may be reaching the end of their normal life expectancy.

 Rainwater fittings

 Repair category 1

-Notes No significant visible defects.

-It should be appreciated it was not raining at the time of inspection and we are
+Notes There is vegetation in the guttering.
+It should be appreciated it was not raining at time of inspection and we are therefore unable to confirm that all rainwater good joints are watertight.

-Rainwater fittings

-Repair category 1

-Notes therefore unable to confirm that all rainwater good joints are watertight.
 It is widely recommended that monitoring of rainwater goods be undertaken particularly in periods of heavy rainfall.